samschott/maestral/_docs/docs.md

 Welcome to the user documentation.
-The following pages provide support for installing and configuring Maestral, they discuss non-trivial functionality such as ".mignore" files and sync issues arrising from unsupported file names, symlinks and other edge cases.
+The following pages provide support for installing and configuring Maestral, they discuss non-trivial functionality such as ".mignore" files and sync issues arising from unsupported file names, symlinks and other edge cases.

 Other resources for help are: